mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 ## REGISTRY AND MORTGAGES

-The device known as a transponder aboard a starship is more than an automatic identification-and- communication system.
+The device known as a transponder aboard a starship is more than an automatic identification-and-communication system.
 It is a complex security system which contains (supposedly) tamper-proof information on the ship’s status, registry and ownership.